Aganane Formation: Lithology

 A) Shallowing upward sequence with lower lagoonal marine, then intertidal algal laminations and top cycle an hurricane breccia in a dolomitic matrix;

 B) Metric emersive cycle with deposition of marine lagoon then dolomitized algal laminations in intertidal to supratidal environment.

 The Aganane Formation is a thick carbonate sequence, up to 600 m, stratigraphically positioned between the Imi-n-Ifri Formation (dolomites and limestones) and the Tafraout Group (red sandstones and pelites).
 Its boundaries are mostly transitional, though local erosional discordances occur.

 Lithologies vary across the basin.
 In the SW (Demnate area), facies include brecciated dolomites with gypsum lenses, cavernous dolomites, red marls, and basal sandstone-pelitic layers with rhizoliths, indicating episodes of desiccation.
 Towards Azilal, the unit is dominated by cyclic dolomitic and calcareous beds, with interbedded marls and fossil-rich limestones, organized into three subunits reflecting successive marine to emergent phases.
-At Zaouiat Ahansal is divided in 3 sub-units: 1st with red marls and features fossil-rich limestones, evolving from mudstones to oolitic grainstones, capped by an oxidized discontinuity; 2nd mirrors this lithology but spanning packstones to biomicrites with algae and oncoliths and finally the 3rd begins above an emersion surface and ends the formation with thick, fossiliferous limestones transitioning to detrital deposits, marked by tectonic cracks at its top.
+At Zaouiat Ahansal and Aït Bouguemez the formation comprises three successive units, Ag1 to Ag3, with varying development and thickness.
+Ag1 features rhythmic fine limestones with foraminifera, laminated and marly dolomites, plus red marls and fossil-rich layers evolving from mudstones to oolitic grainstones capped by oxidized discontinuities.
+Ag2, often azoic marno-dolomitic ("Aït Bazzi Formation"), starts in proximal setting with red marls and thick paleosols (8-10 m), yellow marls with brecciated dolomites, or chaotic dolomitic megabreccias and slumps (15-20 m), while in distal mirrors this lithology of Ag1 but spanning packstones to biomicrites with algae and oncoliths.
+Ag3, above emersion surfaces, mirrors Ag1 but emphasizes biodetritic packstones to biomicrites with algae, foraminifera, thick fossiliferous limestones transitioning to detrital conglomerates with Dinosaur footprints and tectonic cracks at top.
 Around the Goulmima fault, thick evaporitic successions (gypsum and anhydrite) developed in subsiding sebkhas ("Aghbalou formation"), later redefined as specific facies of this formation.

 Characteristic features include stromatolitic dolomites, diverse microfacies (mudstones, packstones, grainstones, biomicrites), biostromes with large bivalves, intraformational megabreccias, and cyclic deposits with siliceous nodules.
 Sedimentary structures such as Stromatolites, Teepee-like features, and desiccation cracks indicate repeated emergence, supporting the interpretation of a dynamic coastal to intertidal depositional system.